etamicron/cf4/README.md

 This page is where you can view and download CMEaWoT 3d Game Engine.
 A .zip download of the latest version is available in the "current" folder.
+Older versions can be found in the "historical" folder.

 # Installation Instructions